fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Network/v1.0.13/Set-AzureRmNetworkInterfaceIpConfig.md

 # Set-AzureRmNetworkInterfaceIpConfig

 ## SYNOPSIS
-Sets the goal state for an azure_2 network interface IP configuration.
+Sets the goal state for an Azure network interface IP configuration.

 ## SYNTAX